 At the Council Meeting on 25 May 2021 the Council formally initiated the Blue Mountains Planetary Health Advisory Committee and endorsed the proposed Terms of Reference including membership, operation and governance of this Advisory Committee.

-Blue Mountains City Council is currently calling for members for the new Planetary Health Advisory Committee.
+Blue Mountains City Council recently called for members for the new Planetary Health Advisory Committee.
+Expressions of Interest (EOI) closed at 5pm on Wednesday, 23 June 2021.

 The Advisory Committee will include up to 12 members who will bring a mix of high level expertise, skills and capabilities across a range of disciplines of relevance to Planetary Health.